+Aw, the hard 2 year old sleep regression.
 Are you dealing with a toddler who has put an abrupt stop to their naps or won’t go to sleep at bedtime without a fight?
-The two year sleep regression is the last major sleep regression toddlers experience, but common environmental factors play a big role in sleep problems.
-Understanding common reasons behind toddler sleep regressions and solutions to help your child fall asleep peacefully and stop protesting their afternoon nap.
+After making it past the 18 month sleep regression, now you’ve hit the 2 year old sleep regression, but this is the last sleep regression and the easiest to overcome!

 You’ve finally got your baby sleeping… maybe even though the night.
 You rejoice thinking it’s all smooth sailing from here, but wait… suddenly your baby is waking at night once, twice, maybe every hour and having trouble falling asleep when you lay them down.
 Not to mention now they’re waking up too early in the morning.
 What in the world is going on?

-There are several periods of transitions babies and toddlers go through that cause a sleep regressions to transpire, most distinctly at 4 months, around 8 – 10 months, the 18-month sleep regression and lastly, the two-year sleep regression.
+There are several periods of transitions babies and toddlers go through that cause the unenviable sleep regression stages to transpire, most distinctly the 4 month sleep regression , the 8 month sleep regression, 18-month sleep regression and lastly, the 2 year sleep regression.

 A sleep regression is a phase where your baby or toddler who was sleeping very well up to this point, begins waking often at night and nap time and may even begin fussing or refusing naps all together.